xunzhou/terraform-oci-oke/docs/instructions.md

 $ terraform destroy
 ```

+### Prometheus

+- [Prometheus][prometheus] can be installed in the  OKE cluster using the [Prometheus Operator][prometheus operator].
+- The Prometheus ServiceMonitors are configured to target all ServiceMonitors in all namespaces by default.
+- A Grafana instance is also provisioned.

 ## Known Issues

 - The subnet allocation algorithm must be tested more thoroughly for the 2-subnet node pool topology.
 At the moment, ensure all 3 worker subnets are enabled to avoid unknown problems.

-- You need to be part of Administrators' group in order to use instance_principals
+- Your user must be part of Administrators' group in order to use instance_principal.
+If your user is not, turn off instance_principal

 - By default, the cluster is provisioned for 3-AD regions.
 For single AD regions, open the file modules/oke/cluster.tf and swap the service_lb_subnet_ids as follows: